MetaphorData/connectors/README.md

 This repository contains a collection of Python-based "connectors" that extract metadata from various sources to ingest into the Metaphor app.

-Each connector is placed under its own directory under `metaphor` and is expected to extend `metaphor.common.BaseExtractor`.

 ## Installation

 This package requires Python 3.7+ installed.
 You can verify the version on your system by running the following command,